Integrations Guide

 Step 2: Download the Binary

-Download the mock-resolver binary for your platform from the Mockarty releases page.
+Download the mockarty-resolver binary for your platform from the Mockarty releases page.

 Step 3: Configure Environment Variables